huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 (The code is is contained in `cell #16`)

-The 'StandardScaler()' is used, which removes the mean and scales the features to unit variance.
+The `StandardScaler()` is used, which removes the mean and scales the features to unit variance.
 A scaler is training using the training set data and applied to the training and testing set.
 Here is an example of the raw and normalized feature.

 ![alt text][image5]